Phontan/EventStore.PythonClientAPI/README.md

 2. Description
 ClientAPI allow you to feel flexibility of EventStore.
 It contains the necessary EventStore options.
-You can easy create, delete streams, write reade events in all orders, from special stream of from all.
+You can easy create, delete streams, write read events in all orders, from special stream of from all.
 Also clientAPI has progections methods.
 Just use property projections in clientAPI, and you can easy use post, get, enable, disable and many other options of projections.

 3. Implementation
-To implement ClientAPI we choese http protocol.
+To implement ClientAPI we chose http protocol.
 We use http tornado client as one of the fastest http python libs.
 We have sync and async modes for most methods.
 If you want wait answer on your async method you must start ioloop(we have method wait() in clientAPI), and stop it after responce come(we also have method resume() in clientAPI).
 Dont forget call resume, because ioloop locks your thread.
 Projections have only